How long can a colonial ship stay at sea?

-The colonial era for Europe mostly took place between the 16th and 18th century and involved dozens of wars and millions of miles sailed.
-During this age new and exotic lands were discovered and riches beyond imagination made countless people wealthy through the trade of spices and foreign goods.
+The colonial era in Europe mostly took place between the 16th and 18th centuries and involved dozens of wars and millions of miles sailed.
+During this age, new and exotic lands were discovered and riches beyond imagination made countless people wealthy through the trade of spices and foreign goods.
 The only way for all this trade and war to take place was through the use of ships, and so new vessels were designed to be able to withstand huge voyages for as many people as possible.

 How long would a ship stay at sea for?

-Some voyages could take years to complete, such as those on whaling missions or the early days of the spice trade in south-east Asia, but the ships themselves were only designed to be at sea for no more than six months in the worst case scenario.
-The journey between the UK and the east coast of America took any were between 6 and 12 weeks depending on the ship and it was unusual for it to take longer.
-Most ships would consider 3 months to be the safe limit with anything over that becoming risky.
+Some voyages could take years to complete, such as those on whaling missions or the early days of the spice trade in Southeast Asia, but the ships themselves were only designed to be at sea for no more than six months in the worst-case scenario.
+The journey between the UK and the East Coast of America took anywhere between 6 and 12 weeks depending on the ship and it was unusual for it to take longer.
+Most ships would consider 3 months to be the safe limit with anything over that becoming too risky.

 How long would a ship sail for?

 The distance between the south coast of England and the southern tip of India is around 12,000 miles (19,312.13 km) and would take around 6 months to complete.
 When faced with such a long voyage it would be too risky to try and make it all at once and so supply ports were established along the most popular trade routes.
-On a six-month voyage to India a ship would stop several times to fill up with fresh water and buy food, so the longest a ship will be at sea for is unlikely to be more than 12 weeks.
+On a six-month voyage to India, a ship would stop several times to fill up with fresh water and buy food, so the longest a ship will be at sea is unlikely to be more than 12 weeks in the worst cases.

 How fast can a colonial ship sail?